 Group Trip India: From Bollywood to Goa

 It is New Year’s Eve.
+Almost midnight.
 Such pleasant weather it is, still over 20 degrees.
 You look at yourself sitting on a terrace.
 Wearing your t-shirt.
 Sipping a cocktail.
 How fantastic life can be.
 Your mind is breathing joy.
 Two more hours and it will be 2019.
 The parties will start and you can rest assured that Indians now how to throw a party.
-Then there will be tomorrow.
+And on New Years’ day?
 A late breakfast next to the pool.
 Swim a bit, if you will not be too lazy.
 And then put yourself in the sun bathing position.
 Welcome 2019.
 How promising is your start.
-You think this is all fantasy?
-Not with Eastward Travels.
-We offer you all this, and much more: Beach, Party, Sun, Culture.
+Beach, Party, Sun, Culture.

 From 27 December 2018 to 10 January 2019 (15 days)